 “We will be the lasagne of the Spaghetti bowl”

-The inefficient swap lines relationship today is shown in the picture above.
-With having XRP as settlement between all central banks there would not be a need for all these bilateral relationships with swap lines in the same way.
+The inefficient swap line relationship of today is displayed in the picture above.
+(As a note, by utilizing XRP as a settlement tool between central banks there would not be a need for these complex bilateral relationships with swap lines).

 “So… what you are telling me is that we should go back to the drawing board because we did actually explore for a period of time, combination of a liquidity line financial product that we could put together and that addresses the issues of the emerging market economies that are in a way left out of the game and we will also, considering much to Central Banks….
 Displeasure, put it that way… how we could do exactly that, which is to sort of act as the platform that would in a way… take up all of the portion of the sovereign risk, so to speak”

-So, Christine is talking about some liquidity product?
+So, Lagarde is discussing some liquidity product?
 What could it be, that also could help emerging economies?
-What does it sound like?
-Could be…
+It sounds like the type of technology Ripple offers.
+It may or may not be related.

 “We are at a historic turning point.
 You.
 Young or not so young, doesn’t matter but bold entrepreneurs, gathered here today, you are not just inventing new services, you are reinventing the history of money.
 You are drawing a completely new future, actually, and we are all in the process of adapting”

-But the really interesting part to me was how she envisioned the role for central banks in the future and their increasing role.
-She gave an example of buying a pizza:
+The really interesting part of her keynote was in how she envisions the role for central banks in the future and their increasing role.
+She provided us with an example of buying a pizza:

-What she is actually saying here is that the central bank is the trusted intermediary, not your personal bank.
-This would then hold true for domestic as well as international payments since the example she made was a domestic purchase of a pizza.
-All payments would thus be routed through the central banks, where the money is held.
-This is very interesting.
-She also mentions how commercial banks may not provide the required safety in order to save money with this quote:
+What Lagarde is conveying is that the central bank is the trusted intermediary, not your personal bank.
+This would then hold true for domestic as well as international payments since the example she provided us with was a domestic purchase of a pizza.
+All payments would thus be routed through the central banks, where the money is held, as she stated.
+She also mentioned how commercial banks may not provide the required safety, because of their profit-driven nature, with this quote:

 “Private firms may underinvest in security, to the extent that they do not measure the full cost to society of a payment failure.
 Resilience may also suffer, with only a few links in the payment chains, the system may stop working if any of the links actually is deteriorating, if there is a glitch, a bankruptcy, or a firm withdraws from the market”